Last updated on 19 September 2023

-There are lots of principles out there for “privacy by design,” and with the GDPR coming into force next month, there are plenty of consultants offering advice.
+There are lots of principles out there for Privacy by Design.
+And with privacy laws like the GDPR, there are plenty of consultants offering advice.
 But the main thing to remember is: be cool, not 💩.
 Treat people with respect.

-And thank you, Hester Bruikman-Pagán for your time and feedback! 😍
+Thank you, Hester Bruikman-Pagán for your time and feedback! 🙏